AramBoiso/store-test/README.md

 ---

 **Notes**:
  - Create file `.env`	on root dir and put the environment variables.
  - Change  database config of `docker-compose` file.
+ - When create a customer, change email and password (credentials) of the order.spec file for that tests     worked
 ---

 **Environment Variables**